Top 10 Least Known Countries In The World

 Photo: Nations Online Project |

-Guinea-Bissau on the west coast of Africa is bordered by Senegal to the north, Guinea to the east and south, and the Atlantic Ocean to the west.
-It gained independence in 1974 after years of guerrilla war against Portuguese colonialists.
+Senegal to the north, Guinea to the east and south, and the Atlantic Ocean to the west encircle Guinea-Bissau, which is located on Africa's west coast.
+Following years of guerrilla warfare against Portuguese colonialists, it attained independence in 1974.

 Why go: Tone your quads on a culture-bridging hike through the mountains.